zhfreal/arukas-alpine/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache v2 license.